-In accounting for the issuance of the 2027 Notes in 2020 under ASC 470-20, we separately accounted for the liability and equity components of the 2027 Notes by allocating the proceeds between the liability component and the embedded conversion options, or equity component, due to our ability to settle the 2027 Notes in cash, BridgeBio common stock, or a combination of cash and BridgeBio common stock at our option.
-The carrying amount of the liability component was calculated by measuring the fair value of a similar liability that does not have an associated convertible feature.
-The allocation was performed in a manner that reflected BridgeBio's non-convertible debt borrowing rate for similar debt.
-The equity component of the 2027 Notes was recognized as a debt discount and represented the difference between the gross proceeds from the issuance of the 2027 Notes and the fair value of the liability of the 2027 Notes on the date of issuance.
-The equity component would not be remeasured as long as it continued to meet the conditions for equity classification.
+In accounting for the issuance of the 2027 Notes in 2020 under ASC 470-20, Debt: Debt with Conversion and Other Options, we separately accounted for the liability and equity components of the 2027 Notes by allocating the proceeds between the liability component and the embedded conversion options, or equity component, due to our ability to settle the 2027 Notes in cash, BridgeBio common stock, or a combination of cash and BridgeBio common stock at our option.
+Effective January 1, 2021, we early adopted ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, and, as a result, we no longer separately account for the liability and equity components of the 2027 Notes, and, instead, account for our 2027 Notes wholly as debt.